entekadesign/kobold-alarm-clock-card/README.md

   ping_entity: binary_sensor.8_8_8_8
 ```

-2. To configure a LAN-accessible alarm, add an 'alarm_entity_local` entry to your lovelace configuration, including as the value the entity ID of an alarm integration that does not require the Internet:
+2. To configure a LAN-accessible alarm, add an `alarm_entity_local` entry to your lovelace configuration, including as the value the entity ID of an alarm integration that does not require the Internet:

 ```yaml
 - type: custom:kobold-alarm-clock